Graph Foundations

 Directed vs Undirected Graphs

-Graphs can be undirected (edges have no direction) or directed (edges point from one vertex to another).
+Graphs can be undirected (edges have no direction, like friendships) or directed (edges point from source to target, like web links).
 Click a vertex, then click another to add an edge.

 Undirected Graph